100% Free Consultation (225) 412-6348

 • Harbor construction workers

-If you or your loved one is a qualified “seaman,” protected under the Jones Act or Louisiana state workers' compensation, the LHWCA will not apply.
-We have experience in many areas of law, including maritime law.
-Our longshore injury attorneys thrive under the pressure that large organizations and companies often apply in cases such as this and stand our ground to maximize your likelihood of receiving a favorable outcome.
-Arnold & Itkin LLP understands this Act and all of the specific benefits it entitles you as an injured or sickened longshore or harbor worker.
+If you or your loved one is a qualified “seaman,” protected under the Jones Act or Louisiana state workers' compensation, the LHWCA does not apply.
+We have extensive experience in areas of maritime law.
+Our longshore injury attorneys remain steady under the pressure large companies can bring to these cases, always working hard to increase your chances for a successful outcome.
+Arnold & Itkin understands the Act and each benefit it provides to injured longshoremen and harbor workers.

 Longshore & Harbor Worker’s Compensation Act Entitlements